vanvalenlab/intro-to-deepcell/data_labeling/README.md

 We also offer a selection of test files in a drop down menu on the DeepCell Label homepage, allowing you to explore DeepCell Label without providing your own data.
 Opening a test file from the dropdown menu will create and redirect you to a new project URL.

-We will be this [demo file](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HeLa-S3_janelia_demo_version.npz) throughout the upcoming guided walkthrough.
+We will be working with this [demo file](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HeLa-S3_janelia_demo_version.npz) throughout the upcoming guided walkthrough.
 Try downloading it now and opening it in DeepCell Label by dragging and dropping.

 ### Supported filetypes